A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

+The MILP~\eqref{eq:lpec_milp} can be solved with state-of-the-art commercial and open-source solvers such as Gurobi~\cite{Gurobi} or HiGHS~\cite{Huangfu2018}.
+We discuss some special properties of the MILP \eqref{eq:lpec_milp}, which are favorable for MILP solvers~\cite{Gurobi,Huangfu2018}.
 We denote the optimal objective value of \eqref{eq:lpec_milp} by $V_{\mathrm{MILP}}(x^k)$, and of its LP relaxation, that is, a problem where $y\in\{0,1\}^m$ is replaced by $y\in [0,1]^m$, by $V_{\mathrm{LP}}(x^k)$.
 Thus, it holds that $V_{\mathrm{LP}}(x^k) \leq V_{\mathrm{MILP}}(x^k)$.
-The tighter the relaxation, i.e., the smaller $V_{\mathrm{MILP}}(x^k) - V_{\mathrm{LP}}(x^k)$ is, the less branching may be needed in MILP solvers~\cite{Wolsey1998}.
+The tighter the relaxation, i.e., the smaller $|V_{\mathrm{MILP}}(x^k) - V_{\mathrm{LP}}(x^k)|$ is, the less branching may be needed in MILP solvers~\cite{Wolsey1998}.
 Big-M formulations can be inefficient because they can lead to rather loose relaxations of the MILP~\cite{Hu2008}.
 However, for $\rho < \frac{M}{2}$, the trust-region constraint~\eqref{eq:lpec_milp_tr} always dominates the bounds on $d$ from the big-M constraints~\eqref{eq:lpec_milp_1} and \eqref{eq:lpec_milp_2}.
 Thus, $M$ only needs to be large enough to ensure the feasibility of~\eqref{eq:lpec_milp_1}--\eqref{eq:lpec_milp_2}.
 A suitable choice is $M = \max(x_1^k, x_2^k) + \rho$.
 In addition, observe that the constraint \eqref{eq:lpec_milp_tr} makes the feasible set of the MILP compact.
-Moreover, for feasible points $x^k$, the trust-region radius $\rho$ can be arbitrarily small, leading to a smaller $V_{\mathrm{LP}}(x^k)$ and thus tighter relaxations of the MILP.
+Moreover, for feasible points $x^k$, $\rho$ can be arbitrarily small, leading to a smaller $V_{\mathrm{LP}}(x^k)$ and thus tighter relaxations of the MILP.

 Furthermore, given a feasible complementarity pair, e.g. from the previous BNLP, a feasible binary vector $y$ can be constructed, {providing an upper bound for $V_{\mathrm{MILP}}(x^k)$.
-The availability of an upper bound can reduce branching in branch-and-bound MILP algorithms~\cite{Wolsey1998}, and our implementation includes the procedure for computing such a feasible binary vector.}
+The availability of an upper bound can reduce branching in branch-and-bound MILP algorithms~\cite{Wolsey1998}, and our implementation includes the procedure for computing such a feasible binary vector.
+Our numerical experiments indicate that these factors typically result in not large numbers of LP that need to be solved when solving the MILP~\eqref{eq:lpec_milp}.
+Interestingly, in our experiments the MILP formulations for {\LPCCs} are often substantially faster than solving the \LPCC~\eqref{eq:lpec_full} with noncombinatorial regularization-based methods, cf. Appendix~\ref{sec:numerics_macmpec_lpec}.